Ryely-Squires/My-Nintendo-Tracker/README.md

 I'm not responsible for any damage your system incurs (running a web scraping .py file...?) with use of this script.
 This is my first real project, so I have no idea how conventions work concerning code in github and whatnot.
 Portions of this code are also made with AI...you can probably tell which ones.

 Note, remember .json functionality.
 The file should only have [] on first run.
-If it does not, or you lack the file for some reason, the script will create one and populate it anyway.
+If it does not, add it.
+If the file does not exist, the script will create one and populate it anyway.

 # Guide (ADDING FULLY SOON!)
 1. Download the source code.
 A proper release will be made when the project fully functions, but for now, just do that.